Alex Taylor (composer): Career

 Taylor sings and plays several instruments: piano, violin and saxophone.
 He lists the 20th and 21st century composers and musicians who have influenced him as: Europeans Anton Webern, György Ligeti and Gérard Grisey, Americans Charles Ives, Morton Feldman, Annea Lockwood and Conlon Nancarrow; New Zealanders Anthony Watson, Samuel Holloway and Eve de Castro-Robinson.

 Taylor also writes poetry and specialises in setting words to music.
 He also composes for small ensembles, orchestras and choirs.
 In New Zealand the NZSO and ensemble 175 East have performed his music.

 In 2012 the National Youth Orchestra premiered his work feel commissioned when he was the orchestra's Composer-in-Residence.
 It features viola and cor anglais solos.
 The third movement of the work is [inner] which was his winning entry in the NZSO Todd Corporation Young Composers Award in 2011.

 Taylor has been commissioned by Westlake Boys High School to write pieces which have been performed by them: two years later (2013) for male voice choir and a summoning (2016) for the concert band.

 In 2016 he attended the Darmstadt new-music/avant garde festival where he presented a show The Unauthorised History of New Zealand Music with New Zealand composer Celeste Oram.

-Taylor is currently studying for a PhD at the University of California San Diego under Lei Liang.
+Taylor completed a PhD at the University of California San Diego under Lei Liang.
+As at 2026 he is teaching Theory and Composition at the Wonsook Kim College of Fine Arts, Illinois State University.